getodk/docs/shared-src/docs-tech-guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Read about the project and the community at `Open Data Kit's website`_.
+Get started with the docs by going to the `ODK Docs GitHub README`_.

 .. _Open Data Kit's website: http://opendatakit.org
+.. _ODK Docs on GitHub: https://github.com/opendatakit/docs/blob/master/README.md

 .. _odk-accounts: